Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Movement Disorders/Parkinson's.md

 - Levodopa is the most effective medication for controlling the motor symptoms of Parkinson's disease
 	- Utilise with carbidopa, a  peripheral decarboxylase inhibitor
 	- Can use benserazide
+- COMT inhibitors can be used to prevent off-symptoms of Levodopa
+	- Only use with Levodopa, useless by itself
+	- Entacapone
+	- Avoid Tolcapone due to liver toxicity
 - Dopamine agonists: Used as monotherapy in early-stage disease or as an adjunct to levodopa in advanced disease
 	- Pramipexole
 	- Ropinirole